The continuum P\'olya-like random walk: Moments

 \subsection{Walking along a 45-degree hill}

 For $\gamma\in \R^+$, the navigation matrix

 takes a walk along an oblique line, like climbing a 45-degree hill.
 That walk will remain tenable so long as $Y(0) > X(0) $.
-Even if the navigator walks all the way down to the bottom of the hill (hitting the $Y$-axis at a positive point), the probability is 1 that he/she comes back up along the 45-degree line, staying in the first quadrant.
+Even if the navigator walks all the way down to the bottom of the hill (hitting the $Y$-axis at a positive point), the navigator will come back up along the 45-degree line with probability~1, staying in the first quadrant.
 In this walk, we always add or subtract increments in the two dimensions that are in the same amount; the difference $Y(t) - X(t) = Y(0) - X(0) = \lambda > 0$ remains the same at all times.

 As with the Ehrenfest-like random walk of the previous section, specializing the partial differential equation of Theorem~\ref{Theo:pde} to this walk along a $45$-degree hill, we again use $v=0$ and $\eta(t, u) := \phi(t;u,0)$.
 We note that